Lucretia Mott: World's Anti-Slavery Convention

+Underground Railroad and other activities

-Encouraged by active debates in England and Scotland, Mott also returned with new energy for the anti-slavery cause in the United States.
+Encouraged by active debates in England and Scotland, and the passage of the Fugitive Slave Act of 1850, Mott also returned with new energy for the anti-slavery cause in the United States.
 She and her husband allowed their Philadelphia-area home, called Roadside, in the district now known as La Mott, to be used as a stop on the Underground Railroad.
 She continued an active public lecture schedule, with destinations including the major Northern cities of New York City and Boston, as well as travel over several weeks to slave-owning states, with speeches in Baltimore, Maryland and other cities in Virginia.
 She arranged to meet with slave owners to discuss the morality of slavery.
 In the District of Columbia, Mott timed her lecture to coincide with the return of Congress from Christmas recess; more than 40 Congressmen attended.
 She had a personal audience with President John Tyler who, impressed with her speech, said, "I would like to hand Mr. Calhoun over to you", referring to the senator and abolition opponent.

+In 1855, with several other female abolitionists, Mott participated in the transportation of Jane Johnson, an enslaved woman, to Boston after Johnson, with the aid of William Still, Passmore Williamson and others, had emancipated herself, while passing through Philadelphia on a trip from North Carolina to New York with her master, in accordance with Pennsylvania law.

 Women's rights

 Overview

-Mott and Cady Stanton became well acquainted at the World's Anti-Slavery Convention.
-Cady Stanton later recalled that they first discussed the possibility of a women's rights convention in London.

 Women's rights activists advocated a range of issues, including equality in marriage, such as women's property rights and rights to their earnings.
-At that time, it was very difficult to obtain divorce, and fathers were almost always granted custody of children.
+At that time, it was very difficult to obtain a divorce, and fathers were almost always granted custody of children.
 Cady Stanton sought to make divorce easier to obtain and to safeguard women's access to and control of their children.
 Though some early feminists disagreed, and viewed Cady Stanton's proposal as scandalous, Mott stated "her great faith in Elizabeth Stanton's quick instinct & clear insight in all appertaining to women's rights."